 Leigh-Anne graduated in 2007 with a Masters degree in Physics and went on to complete a PhD also in Physics in 2011, both at the University of Bath.
 Her research combined areas of nanoscience, semiconductor and acoustic physics and she researched bulk acoustic wave filters that were specifically designed for use with devices operating at high frequencies, e.g. mobile phones.
-Leigh-Anne is also an Associate Member of the Institute of Physics.
+Leigh-Anne is also a Member of the Institute of Physics.

 Leigh-Anne started her IP career with a leading London firm of patent and trade mark attorneys before returning to Bath to continue her training with another private practice, completing a Postgraduate Certificate in Intellectual Property Law at Bournemouth University in 2013.
 Leigh-Anne joined Bryers in 2015.